-On March 15, my husband and I put ourselves into self-quarantine to help flatten the COVID-19 curve.
-This means we're staying home all day save for one long walk with strangers always at 6 feet away.
+On March 15, 2020, my husband and I put ourselves into self-quarantine to help flatten the COVID-19 curve.
+This means we were staying home all day save for one long walk with strangers always at 6 feet away.

-Our goal has been to go a full two weeks without going to the local grocery store while still limiting how much we order in.
+Our goal was to go a full two weeks without going to the local grocery store while still limiting how much we order in.
 I thought other folks might want some tips on how to achieve this.
 Here's some tips I think could help.
 I'll be adding as I learn from the experience and from others.
 Quarantine might be over for most of us, but spikes happen!

 problems & solutions

 Fresh is always best when you're trying to get all your nutrients, but produce doesn't last all that long.